-Listen to Will Self talking about Shark on Newstalk’s Pat Kenny Show in Ireland here or below (from about the 17 minute mark).
+Listen to Will Self talking about Shark on Newstalk’s Pat Kenny Show in Ireland here.

 The Financial Times: “… an intoxicating experience.
 Self’s powerful command of language animates the intense prose while his dry wit is given a freer rein than in Umbrella.
 Shark drives remorselessly on; it takes us with it.”